Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/03_aim_and_rotate/index.md

 - *x*, *y*, *z* are imaginary components
 - *i*, *j*, *k* are special operators with properties like $i² = j² = k² = ijk = -1$

 Yes, this last property feels a bit weird.
 You may have learned that real numbers (numbers from $\mathbb{R}$), when squared, cannot be negative - so their squared values cannot be equal to -1.
 Actually, there are other sets of numbers than real numbers.
-You might have heard about complex numbers (in $\mathbb{C}$), which are numbers that can be represented as a + bi, where a and b are real numbers and i is the imaginary unit, with the property that i² = -1.
+You might have heard about complex numbers (in $\mathbb{C}$), which are numbers that can be represented as $a + bi$, where $a$ and $b$ are real numbers and $i$ is the imaginary unit, with the property that $i² = -1$.
 Quaternions are an extension of complex numbers, living in a 4 dimensions space called the Hamiltonian space ($\mathbb{H}$).

 In code, a quaternion is stored as a vector with 4 dimensions (x, y, z, w).